Aiminsun/honeypot/README.md

 2018-04-03 13:03:46.028584, Username recieved: admin
 2018-04-03 13:03:46.551995, Password recieved: 1111111
 </pre>
-These are only few lines from the output file out of many
+These are only few lines from the output file out of many, that shows some IPs that are trying to connect and to use common passwords to log in.